ErikGartner/ghostdoc-ritter/README.md

 - Extraction of user defined  gems (facts about artifact)

 ## Installation
-This project is optimmized for running on Dokku but can run elsewhere as well. *Ritter* requires Python >= 3.4, a Mongo database and a RabbitMQ broker.
+This project is optimized for running on Dokku but can run elsewhere as well. *Ritter* requires Python >= 3.4, a Mongo database and a RabbitMQ broker.
 Running multiple instances for the same *Ghostdoc* instance is possible and preferred.

 Dependencies can be installed using pip or setuptools.

-The following enviorment variables should be set and should be same as the ones set for *Ghostdoc*.
+The following environment variables should be set and should be same as the ones set for *Ghostdoc*.
 ```
 MONGO_URL
 RABBITMQ_URL